 While in Kaikoura, you can also swim in shallow waters with fur seals!
 Age 5+.

 When exploring New Zealand, don’t forget the glaciers!
 This helicopter tour will take you around both the Franz Josef and Fox glaciers before landing in the snow for you to experience them firsthand.
 These glaciers are the largest in New Zealand and the most visited.
 They flow almost down to sea level.

 The Australian Outback has such a mystery to it- wild camels, lizards, crocodiles, and poisonous trees!

-I did a 7-day tour from Adelaide to Alice Springs with Groovy Grape Tours and had a fantastic time.
+I did a 7-day tour from Adelaide to Alice Springs and had a fantastic time.
 We took the dirt roads, stopped for hikes, and camped at night.
 We visited the opal mines in Cooper Pedy, toured Uluru, and ended in Alice Springs.
 Our guide was incredibly knowledgeable and made the whole trip fascinating.

 I’d love to take my kids when they are a bit older and do something similar.
 A lot of tours have you flying into Alice Spring to visit Uluru, I would avoid these, half the fun is getting there!